Let Me Entertain You (Robbie Williams song): Background

 The 2004 track on the Greatest Hits album differs slightly from the original 1998 release.
 The song has been subtly remixed, and Williams' vocals during the instrumental have been removed entirely.
 This remix was also featured on the In and Out of Consciousness compilation album in 2010.
 The original track however, is still featured on Williams' official website and Vevo channel.

+Critical reception

+Alan Jones from Music Week wrote, "The fifth and final single to be lifted from Robbie Williams' Life Thru A Lens album, "Let Me Entertain You" is a fast and furious retro rocker with hints of both "Pinball Wizard" and "Sympathy for the Devil".
+Almost a pastiche, it lacks the subtlety and wide appeal of "Angels", and is likely to have a much shorter chart career, though a high debut is very likely."

 Music video

 Directed by frequent collaborator Vaughan Arnell, the video features the Robbie Williams Band who are dressed as members of the band Kiss.
-Williams' makeup is very similar to Gene Simmons' on-stage persona, the Demon, while the outfit Williams wears is nearly identical to a stage costume worn by Simmons' bandmate Paul Stanley.
+Williams' makeup is very similar to Gene Simmons' on-stage persona, The Demon, while the outfit Williams wears is nearly identical to a stage costume worn by Simmons' bandmate Paul Stanley.
 In doing so, the video has been called a "stylistic appropriation" of Kiss and a spoof of 1970s rock in general, while displaying its own characteristics of camp and self-parody.

 After Simmons filed a lawsuit against King Diamond for using the makeup design in the 1980s, Williams had concerns over Kiss taking legal action against "Let Me Entertain You", but felt the makeup was necessary to get into character.
 No legal action was taken.